 Although caffeine is a prominent ingredient in many pre-workouts, its impact varies from person to person.
 If you’re like most of humanity and drink coffee regularly, you may have a sense of how it affects you, but adding even more caffeine via a pre-workout could lead to some undesirable side effects.

-If you are a coffee drinker, here’s a bit of context.
+If you are trying to compare coffee versus pre-workout, here’s a bit of context.
 The average cup of coffee contains roughly 80 to 100 milligrams of caffeine.
 (10) Well, if your pre-workout contains 200 milligrams of caffeine, that may be more or less than you need for the boost of energy and focus that’s right for you.

 While caffeine has been shown to promote muscular endurance, movement velocity and muscular strength, too much can also cause side effects like anxiety, diarrhea, and increased blood pressure.
 (2) Also consider the timing of your ingestion, as it can cause disruptions in your sleep cycles if it’s used too late in the day.
 (22)